We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 We all have our own version of normal.

 A Final Takeaway

-In order to defining your cultural lens in order to be able to remove it when necessary, you need to:
+In order to define your cultural lens to be able to remove it when necessary, you need to:

 - explore other cultures